Distributor Legal Center

 12 Final Provisions

 12.2 Amendments.
 Choco may amend this Agreement with effect for the future.
 Any amendments and side agreements to this Agreement must be made in writing.
-In case of minor or cosmetic amendments that do not affect Supplier, the amendments shall be posted on Choco's website.
-In other cases, Choco will provide Supplier with notice before the changes enter into force and allow Supplier a reasonable time to review.
-Amendments shall be deemed as agreed by Supplier if Supplier has not expressly objected to them by the time they take effect.
-In case of objection, Choco may terminate the Agreement or offer Supplier a reasonable remedy at its own discretion.
+In case of minor or cosmetic amendments that do not affect Distributor, the amendments shall be posted on Choco's website.
+In other cases, Choco will provide Distributor with notice before the changes enter into force and allow Distributor a reasonable time to review.
+Amendments shall be deemed as agreed by Distributor if Distributor has not expressly objected to them by the time they take effect.
+In case of objection, Choco may terminate the Agreement or offer Distributor a reasonable remedy at its own discretion.
 Notwithstanding the foregoing, Choco may amend its policies from time to time to make necessary adjustments due to changes in its Services or laws without prior notice.

 12.4 Entire Agreement and Order of Precedence.
-This Agreement includes the MSA (including DPA), the Order Form, applicable Service Specific Terms and Choco’s policies that are made available to the Supplier.
+The Agreement consists of this MSA (including DPA), the Order Form, the applicable Service Specific Terms and Choco’s policies that are made available to the Distributor.
 It shall constitute the entire agreement between the Parties regarding the provision and use of the Services.
 The Agreement shall supersede any previous agreements, communications, representations and understandings between them, whether written or oral, relating to this subject matter.
 In case of any inconsistency or conflict between the provisions of this Agreement, the following order of precedence shall apply: DPA, Order Form, Service Specific Terms and MSA.

 12.5 Headings.
 Headings or titles used in this agreement are for convenience and reference purposes only and shall not be considered in the interpretation or construction of any provision of this Agreement.